hytechclub/hytechclub.github.io/DiscordUse.md

 ## Invite Link

-Join the server via this link: https://discord.gg/pBeXuRekmd
+Join the server by clicking [this link](https://discord.gg/pBeXuRekmd).

 ## Setup
 To use Discord, you must first set it up.
 Start by clicking the invite link, and then follow the steps below.